msu-eele-465/final-project-Hurlicane24/docs/planning/proposal.md

 1. The new hardware module is the HC-SR04 sonar sensor

-The Master will be responsible for:
+**The Master will be responsible for:**

-{Reading the and processing the inputs.}
+Reading the and processing the inputs.

-The Slave(s) will be responsible for:
+**The Slave(s) will be responsible for:**

-{Deciding what to do based on those inputs, like what to display on the LCD screen, LED bars, etc.}
+Deciding what to do based on those inputs, like what to display on the LCD screen, LED bars, etc.

 ### Argument for Desired Prescaler